tanmay17268/Twitter-Analysis/README.md

 <br />
 Also keep in mind that we need to overload the on_data() method of the StreamListener class so as to send the tweets to a MongoDB collection.
 <br />
 While finding the top 5 named entities, the most frequently occurred named entity was BTS ARMY, which is a fandom.
 But while finding news for the same, very few news articles were available.
 Therefore, I printed top 15 named entities and chose those on which news articles were also available.
+I also converted all the keywords to lower case before adding them to a dictionary.
 <br />

+<br /><br /><br />
 I learnt MongoDB from Tutorials Point.
 The link for the same is https://www.tutorialspoint.com/mongodb/index.htm.<br />
 I learnt to use tweepy from the documentation of tweepy present on GitHub. https://github.com/tweepy/tweepy <br />
 For finding the named enitites, I learnt natural language processing using the NLTK module from the YouTube tutorials https://www.youtube.com/watch?v=FLZvOKSCkxY&list=PLQVvvaa0QuDf2JswnfiGkliBInZnIC4HL.<br />